 Petitions for compensation of guardians and conservators and their attorneys shall be supported by a declaration, complying with Contra Costa Probate Court Guideline Attachment #2 from each individual requesting approval of fees.
-For information about Contra Costa Probate Court Fees and Costs Guidelines, go to the Probate Guidelines section at www.cc-courts.org.
+For information about Contra Costa Probate Court Fees and Costs Guidelines, go to the Probate Guidelines of the Local Rules at www.cc-courts.org/general/local-rules.aspx.
 The court prefers that the petition itself recite only the amounts claimed and the relevant period of time, referring to the accompanying declaration(s), which should contain the explanation and justification.
 See also California Rules of Court, Rules 7.751(b) and 7.756 for declaration content.